Delhi in a Day With Kids: A Child Friendly Itinerary

 Cherry ice cream at Jaatre

-Since you already had lunch at Fabcafe by the Lake, stop at one of Delhi’s best places for ice cream, Jaatre.
+If you didn’t have ice cream at Carnatic Cafe, stop at one of Delhi’s best places for ice cream, Jaatre.
 The ice cream is excellent, and they serve some very Indian flavours like palm jaggery with roasted fig and fresh jamun.
-But don’t worry, they have chocolate and vanilla too!
+They have chocolate and vanilla too.

 It’s located right on the main road of Lodhi Colony in Meharchand Market.